wildfly/wildfly-s2i/README.md

  * Wildfly configuration files from the `<application source>/<cfg|configuration>` are copied into the wildfly configuration directory.

+ * Keycloak client adapter generated from Keycloak admin console in CLI script format can be used to configure secure deployments.
+Once downloaded from the console, OIDC client adapter CLI script must be copied to `<application source>/<cfg|configuration>` directory as `secure-deployments.cli`, SAML client adapter CLI script must be copied to `<application source>/<cfg|configuration>` directory as `secure-saml-deployments.cli`.
+    These scripts will be executed when the server starts in order to configure the keycloak subsystems.

  * Pre-built war files from the `<application source>/deployments` are moved into the wildfly deployment directory.

  * Wildfly modules from the `<application source>/modules` are copied into the wildfly modules directory.